macnum/100-days-of-code/r1-log.md

 Revisited high-order array methods and objects.
 Practiced with exercises using filter, sort, map, reduce, some, every, and find.
 Also explored how to access and work with arrays of objects.

 ### R1D10
+Day 10
+Completed JavaScript exercises including palindrome checks, Fibonacci sequence, and more.
+Read blog posts on Regular Expressions to deepen understanding.
+- Lows: Supposed to move on to the calculator project, but struggling to visualize how to approach it.
+Feeling a bit of “code feet,” but planning to start it tomorrow regardless.

+- Highs: Made it to Day 10 of the challenge — a solid milestone!
+90 more days to go 💪

+### R1D11